hbansal987/module5/module_05/lesson_05.04/lesson_05.04.md

 ### Rigidbody-based movement

 We will be using Rigidbody-based movement for our character to make it move left, right, forward and backward.
 There are two general ways to implement movement of a character in combination with Unity's physics engine.
-- The first is a *Rigidbody*-based method, in which the character behaves like a regular physics object which you can indirectly control by applying a physical force or changing its velocity.
+- The first is a *Rigidbody*-based method, in which the character behaves like a regular physics object which you can indirectly control by applying a physical force or changing its velocity or we can move the position of our RigidBody.
+The force can be used to accelerate or deaccelerate an object.
+The RigidBody movements supports the collisions, this means that we collide (cannot pass through) other rigid bodies in our scene.
-- The second method is *Kinematic*-based, in which you directly control the character's movement via the physics engine which will detect collisions.
+- The second method is *Kinematic*-based, in which you directly control the character's movement via the physics engine which will not detect collisions.
+Our object can move in the scene through the Kinematic based movements but it would pass through the other bodies/objects present in the scene (no collision).
+As we need our character to collide with other objects in the scene so we use Rigidbody based movements in our game.

 ### Adding Rigidbody-based movement to your character